 Lew, Mike (2004) Victims No Longer (2nd.
 Ed): The Classic Guide for Men Recovering from Sexual Child Abuse.
 Make sure you get the second edition.

 “Victims No Longer still stands as the most important resource for men healing from past sexual abuse.
 Comprehensive, compassionate, and clear, it offers hope and direction for men reclaiming personal power and creating healthy relationships.” -Wendy Maltz, M.S.W., author of The Sexual Healing Journey

 For more on Mike Lew see http://www.nextstepcounseling.org/

-Tobin, Rod (1999) Alone and forgotten: The sexually abused man.
-Creative Bound Inc.
+Tobin, Rod.
+(1999) Alone and forgotten: The sexually abused man.
+Creative Bound, Carp.
+ON, Canada.

 http://www.thereddoor.ca The Red Door – Youth Health & Support Centre – Kentville, Nova Scotia is a non-judgemental, community-based, non-profit organization, providing confidential sexual health services, health education, and health promotion to youth 13-30 years of age.

 The Valley Youth Project (VYP) is an Annapolis Valley-based non-profit organization run by three volunteers and residents of the Annapolis Valley: Mylène DiPenta, Tim Hughes, and Krista MacDonald.
 We facilitate twice-monthly drop-ins, with time for discussion and activities.
 We also provide workshops for youth and adults.